lgmkr/GL-test-task/README.md

 ## Prerequisites

-Implemented Graph is undirected without weights Implemented Graph is represented as adjacency list
+Implemented Graph is undirected without weights.

+Implemented Graph is represented as adjacency list.

 ## Installing